RedisLabs/redis-enterprise-azure/README.md

 ### Delete Azure Cluster (delete_azure_cluster.sh)
 used to clean up the jumpbox, cluster and vms.
 Will require you to login to your Azure account. cleanup looks for the vm_name_prefix set in the settings file to match and delete VMs.
 To ensure it does not do accidental deletes, enable_fast_delete is off by default.
 You can enable_fast_delete, however make sure your prefix is unique and does not match your existing VMs in your subscription.

+### Start, Shutdown and Restart Azure Cluster (start_azure_cluster.sh, shutdown_azure_cluster.sh, restart_azure_cluster.sh)
+used to manipulate the cluter vms for simplifying a cluster restart, shutdown or start.
+Will require you to login to your Azure account.
+Scripts looks for the vm_name_prefix set in the settings file to match and delete VMs.
+To ensure it does not do accidental shutdown or restarts, enable_fast_restart, enable_fast_start, enable_fast_shutdown, is off by default.
+You can the settings, however make sure your prefix is unique and does not match your existing VMs in your subscription.